 Of course you may always contact us if you are concerned or have questions.
 Should you have a fever or suffer a great amount of blood loss (more than a regular period), please ring us immediately on the emergency number.

 All mucous membranes have an increased blood circulation during your pregnancy, including those of your vagina and uterus.
 This can make blood loss more likely, such as after intercourse.
-If you are bleeding, it is always advisable to discuss this with us.
-You may contact us about this on the emergency number.
+If you are bleeding, it is always best to discuss this with us.
+Please contact us on the emergency number when you have blood loss.